Get started

 initDb

-initDb api is used to initiate the database.
-It accepts database schema & creates or open database.
+initDb API is used to initiate the database.
+It accepts the database schema and creates or opens the database.

-It returns boolean value which can be used to know if db is created or opened.
+It returns a boolean value which can be used to know if the database is created or opened.

 const isDbCreated = await connection.initDb(database);